 Perhaps the most valuable reason to incorporate unit testing is the impact on your release timeline and bottom line.
 While it adds extra steps to the development process, unit testing isn’t as time-consuming or costly as searching for a minor defect in your finished product months after delivery.

 Since unit testing searches for defects and potential issues by testing the code against various conditions, it allows for faster, easier corrections.
-Tweaking the code as the project develops is efficient and a more effective use of human and financial resources.
+Tweaking the code as the project develops is an efficient and more effective use of human and financial resources.

 Finding and identifying potential defects through unit testing early in the process is one of the most practical steps you can take.
 It is cheaper and easier to address existing and potential issues before delivering the product to your client.